lucfersan/todo-list-react/README.md

 ![Login Pages React](.github/todos.gif)

-This is a simple todo app with react, just for the sake of practicing a little bit react hooks.
+This is a todo app with react, which has some great functionalities such as authentication, connection to an external api, and more!

-It uses the react context api to control the modal and authentication.
+It uses react context api to handle some features such as the update modal and authentication credentials.

+It was a great experience for me to work with those technologies and learn a little bit of deployment and connection to an external service.

 ### Built With